BorislavSabev/BorislavSabev/README.md

 ### Hi there 👋 I'm Borislav and I'm a software craftsman

-I'm a CTO focusing in the highly-regulated FinTech and InsTech sectors.
+I'm a CTO in the highly-regulated FinTech and InsTech sectors.

 I focus on providing business value and solving technical and organizational challenges.